 This movie has large-scale visual effects in many scenes, and a few transcend the norm and are exciting.
 Horvath’s first appearance involves him being reconstructed from a huge group of nasty bugs.
 The sense of doom is best in this scene but isn’t recreated much later.
 The homage to the famous mops sequence works fairly well, but it seems tacked on more for Disney fanatics than to build the story.
 There’s also a grand, massive dragon magically created from a fake one in Chinatown that earns some chills.
 And you can’t go wrong with the giant eagle from the Chrysler building swooping over town at Balthazar’s command.
 Even Turteltaub can’t mess up that stirring image.

-Not really, but it’s not a huge surprise.
 The Sorcerer’s Apprentice does provide some mild, family-friendly entertainment for a casual night at home.
 Cage’s screen presence helps the movie, though he doesn’t have to do much more than show up.
 I just wasn’t interested enough in Dave as the fabled apprentice.
 He’s supposed to be an unlikely hero, and I can get behind that story line.
 I just didn’t care enough about him and the ultimate survival of the world.
 The effects are well-done, and you can’t go wrong with Molina as the heavy.
 It’s ultimately a forgettable movie with some neat tricks in the middle.